andrewjjeon/andrewjjeon.github.io/_pages/about.md

 I received my Bachelor of Science from [UIUC ECE](https://ece.illinois.edu/).
 After my undergraduate education, I worked in the automation, and semiconductor industries for a couple years.
 Now, I am pursuing my Master of Science at [UW ECE](https://www.ece.uw.edu/) where I study and research Machine Learning, Computer Vision, and Robotics.

-I am an upcoming Summer 2025 MARTIANS Computer Vision Intern at Sandia National Labs.
+I am an upcoming Summer 2025 MARTIANS Machine Learning Intern at Sandia National Labs.